Suffolk City Guide

 Source: Hampton Roads Planning District Commission – Hampton Roads Data Book

-Data below is for detached single family homes in Suffolk, VA.
+Data below is for detached single family homes in Suffolk, VA (not including new construction or waterfront)

 Metric Value